karrick/orange/README.md

    body bytes if the Get succeeded.
 1. Detects and parses the RangeException header, returning any error message encoded therein.
-1. Converts response body to slice of strings.
+1. Returns a response as either raw slice of bytes or a slice of strings.

-There are four possible error types this library returns:
+There are three possible error types this library returns:

-1. Raw error that the underlying Get method returned.
+1. Raw error that the HTTP GET method returned.
 1. ErrStatusNotOK is returned when the response status code is not OK.
 1. ErrRangeException is returned when the response headers includes 'RangeException' header.
-1. ErrParseException is returned by Client.Query when an error occurs while parsing the GET response.

 ### Example

-#### Create a Client

 Create a range client by specifying the desired configuration parameters, then use the client.
 See the `orange.Config` data